Federal Working Hour Regulations For Truck Drivers

 • Maximum 14 hour work day (including breaks and other non-driving tasks)

 • Drivers must take a 30 minute break every 8 hours

 • Drivers can work no more than 60 hours in a seven day work week or 70 hours in an eight day work week

 • Drivers must take 34 consecutive off duty hours before beginning a new week

 Truck driver fatigue is the cause of 13% of all truck accidents.
 Despite hefty fines from the FMCSA, some truck drivers choose to ignore working hour regulations and put other motorists at risk.

 Truck drivers often work with tight deadlines.
 Sometimes, in an effort to get a job completed as quickly and economically as possible, drivers choose to drive longer than permitted by federal law.
 Doing so is careless, and drivers caught violating the law will pay thousands of dollars in fines.
 If a fatigued driver causes a trucking accident, he or she can also be held responsible in a personal injury lawsuit.

 Houston Truck Accident Lawyers

 If you were hurt in a truck accident caused by a fatigued driver, you need the help of an experienced truck accident lawyer to recover compensation.
-The Houston truck accident lawyers at Blizzard & Nabers have helped victims of trucking accidents for over 30 years.
+The Houston truck accident lawyers at Blizzard Law PLLC have helped victims of trucking accidents for over 30 years.
 Call us today to schedule a free consultation.